GDPR for sales: How to find new customers without breaking the law!

 One way to handle this is to allow prospects to manage their email subscriptions, using a subscription management tool.

-However, before you can begin to think about storing and processing personal data, you first need to find it – so let’s look at how to prospect under GDPR.
+However, before you can begin to think about storing and processing personal data, you first need to find it – so let’s look at how you can prospect under GDPR.

 7 ways to prospect under GDPR